the1lab/1lab/CONTRIBUTING.md

 [dual of the modular law]: https://github.com/the1lab/1lab/blob/main/src/Cat/Allegory/Reasoning.lagda.md#L110

 In laid-out syntax, **two spaces of indentation should be used**, instead of alignment, whenever possible.
+We refer to moving to the next multiple-of-two indentation as "a step".
 There are some situations where Agda's grammar *mandates* deeper indentation, particularly when layout stacking and `module` declarations are involved.
 Specific rules for laying out function bodies and declaration signatures are made